backdrop-contrib/afterlight_tribute/README.md

 TESTED
 -----

-This theme is under heavy reconstruction and production usage is not recommended at this time.
-Estimated production release is 2/2016.
-A former version of this theme has been manually tested successfully creating and viewing nodes and style guide in Backdrop with the Mobile Navigation, Webform and Responsive Menus modules.
+This theme has been manually tested successfully creating and viewing nodes and style guide in Backdrop with the Mobile Navigation, Webform and Responsive Menus modules.

 http://dev-backdropthemes.pantheon.io/afterlight-tribute